According to my doctors, I’m exactly 35 weeks pregnant today. According to my body, I’m exactly 55 weeks pregnant.

 One of the best things about my current ailments is I’ve discovered so many of my colleagues understand what I’m going through.
 I’ve been able to connect with people I haven’t before, and it’s made working in my third trimester so much more pleasurable when I can joke with co-workers about my waddle or swollen feet at the water cooler.
 Co-workers that seemed distant before are happy to share stories about their own children or nieces and nephews.
 I feel like I’ve really gotten to know people at my office on a different level, which can only help improve our work environment.
 Note: this may not work for you if you’re office is full of the sort of people who want to dole out advice on how you should raise your child, or how you’re doing it all wrong.
 I worried so much about these reactions I didn’t talk much about my pregnancy to begin with, but once I opened up a bit I was really pleased to discover my colleagues are normal, nice people who’ve lived through similar experiences.
 Humanity!

 Own the appointments.

-I wish I had more snarky points about being awkward at the office, but honestly besides the discomfort, ranging from mild to extreme in any given day, I am glad I am working in my third trimester.
-Without the office I would be sitting at home, trying to set up my nursery but getting breathless and instead sitting on my couch twiddling my thumbs/Googling my symptoms to feed my anxiety.
+I wish I had more snarky points about being awkward at the office, but honestly, besides the discomfort, ranging from mild to extreme on any given day, I am glad I am working in my third trimester.
+Without the office, I would be sitting at home, trying to set up my nursery but getting breathless, and instead of sitting on my couch twiddling my thumbs/Googling my symptoms to feed my anxiety.
 So thank you, mean doctor, for not signing off on my leave despite my intense desire every morning to just give in to my ailments.
 My paycheck and sanity thank you.